 Transmit audio is pretty much the same and is done with the “Aux TX Input” adjustment.
 Use MMDVMCal and either set the deviation of the DMR test tone as described with the MMDVM documentation, or use a spectrum analyzer (25kHz sweep works pretty well) to set modulation as close to Bessel zero as possible.
 You will not achieve a perfect “null” using the Bessel zero technique as the soft pot’s steps are too coarse to do this.
 But if you note on a deviation meter how much change there is, between a perfect null and close to it, you’ll realize that the perfect null isn’t really necessary.

 Note: When adjusting Aux TX Input, the slider will not appear until you select the “Transmit” button.
 The slider appears when the station is keyed.
-The final result will be around 20, making that a good place to start.
+The final result will be around 20 (EDIT: 26 if you’re using the latest WA0EDA builds), making that a good place to start.

 Make sure and use the “Save” buttons both on the individual alignment windows and then on the main station alignment window as well.
 Calibration values are not permanently written into the station until the main Station Alignment “Save” button is clicked.
 You know that you’ve actually written the station when you see it reboot.